-When you are purchasing something for several million dollars, it is incredibly important that you give yourself an opportunity to conduct serious due diligence on the isolated asset.
-At our firm, we have over a 100 point checklist of documents and items that need to be reviewed and cleared before we can close.
+In commercial real estate, you are usually purchasing an investment for several million dollars.
+This makes the due diligence process incredibly important.
+You need to give yourself an opportunity to conduct serious due diligence on the isolated asset.
+At our firm, we have over a 100 point due diligence checklist of documents and items that need to be reviewed and cleared before we can close.

-Prioritize and the clear the potential major issues first, then move down the line in order of importance.
+Prioritize and then clear the potential major issues first, then move down the line in order of importance.

-We always start with the numbers.
-We are purchasing an asset based on a certain amount of Net Operating Income, so we need to make sure what we were told was correct.
+For any real estate investment, financial information is the most important.
+We are purchasing an asset based on a certain amount of Net Operating Income, so we need to make sure the rent roll and operating expenses we were told is correct.

-We’ll then move along to the major operating systems.
-Roofs, large HVAC units, and any major deferred maintenance.
+Roofs, large HVAC units, and any major deferred maintenance. we’ll look into any of the big-ticket items.

-It’s fairly straightforward, but an incredibly important part of the transaction process when major dollars are on the line and you anticipate holding something for multiple years.
+From that point, we continue down the line until we are satisfied, or feel we need to go back to the seller for certain concessions.
+While it is in-depth, It’s also straightforward, and it’s an incredibly important part of the transaction process when major dollars are on the line and you anticipate holding something for multiple years.